 CENTRALIZATION = DIY

-We have reached the end of doing things in isolation, of thinking that way.
-We have seen the same outcomes from the same way of thinking about the problems.
-We need to move ahead, so the silo’d information era has reached end-of-life.
+We’ve reached the end of doing things in isolation, of thinking that way.
+We’ve seen the challenges caused by that approach, the weakening of our security, the erosion of our resilience, and the way these isolated ways of thinking and working haven’t put our best foot forward.
+We’ve seen the same outcomes from the same way of thinking about the problems.
+It’s time to move ahead.
+Gratefully, the silo’d information era, or the age of DIY, has reached end-of-life.

-Nowadays, nott surprisingly, back in the maker world, to the way we design and deliver product and services using Agile and DevOps, it’s no longer about Do-It-Yourself (or DIY).
-Now, it’s all about Do It Together or DIT.
+Nowadays, not surprisingly, back in the maker world, the way we design and deliver products and services in technology using new approaches to working together like Agile and DevOps, it’s no longer about Do-It-Yourself (or DIY).
+Nope.
+Now, the new hotness is all about Do It Together or DIT.

 DECENTRALIZATION = DIT